 Norwegian is a low fare airline flying in and out of most Norwegian airports.
 It has been my favourite airline for so long, and they were the first in Europe to offer WiFi on their flights!
 Their WiFi is free, as well, which isn’t too common anymore.
 Make sure you sign up for their rewards program, as they just relaunched it and made it a whole lot better than before.
 Other major airlines flying into Norway are SAS (Scandinavian Airlines) and British Airways.

 There is always something to do in a capital like Oslo that won’t cost you a dime.
 Visiting the museums is a natural choice for free activities, and there is also the Nobel Peace Centre.
 Visiting the Peace Centre costs 100 NOK for adults, and 65 for students (I’m a huge sucker for student discounts).
 It’s definitely worth a visit, and there is always a relevant exhibition on display.

 If you want to try for an activity that’s completely free, I suggest grabbing a coffee and visiting the Frognerpark and the Vigeland Park (a sculpture park and one of the top Oslo attractions).
 The latter is very popular amongst tourists and locals alike, and make sure you bring your camera for some fun snaps of the statues!

-Seeing the Royal Palace is a must, and you’ll find it just at the end of the main street of Oslo; Karl Johan.
-In the summer they offer guided tours (that must be booked in advance), but walking around the castle is free for all.
+Seeing the Royal Palace (Norwegian: Slottet) is a must, and you’ll find it just at the end of the main street of Oslo; Karl Johan.
+In the summer they offer guided tours (that must be booked in advance on this website), but walking around the castle is free for all.
 At 1.30pm you can see the Changing of the Guards, another free activity.

-I always advise people to go for a walk along Akerselva, the river that splits Oslo in half.
-The trail is several kilometers long, so you can walk for hours if you wish it.
+Another great, free activity in Oslo is to head on a walk along Akerselva, the river that pretty much splits Oslo in half.
+This walking trail is several kilometres long, so you can walk for hours if you wish it.
 You’ll get to see several areas of Oslo, and it’s a great way to discover the city without spending a dime!

-The main reason I told you to download the app before leaving home is that you need working WiFi and phone signal in order to complete registration.
-When downloading you are asked to register your birthday, because when the day arrives you’ll be treaded to a free coffee and baked goods!
-My point is; tell the apps that your birthday happens to fall on one of the days you are visiting Oslo, and you’ll be able to enjoy a cookie and a coffee from both 7-Eleven and Narvesen without paying!
+Another (and the main) reason I told you to download the apps before leaving home is that you need working WiFi and a phone signal in order to complete registration.
+When downloading you are asked to register your birthday because when the day arrives you’ll be treated to a free coffee and some baked treats!
+Now for the travel hack; tell the apps that your birthday happens to fall on one of the days you are visiting Oslo, and you’ll be able to enjoy a cookie and a coffee from both 7-Eleven and Narvesen without paying!
 Great for when you are going for that free walk, am I right?

 Another tip is for those of you who are flying into Oslo’s main airport; Gardermoen.
-You’ll reach for the Airport Express (Flytoget) tickets immediately, but what if I tell you that it is possible to get into the center of Oslo for half the price?
+You’ll reach for the Airport Express (Norwegian: Flytoget) tickets immediately, but what if I tell you that it is possible to get into the centre of Oslo for half the price?